onfido/tzu/README.md

 When invoking Tzu with `#run!`, `invalid!` will throw a Tzu::Invalid error.

-Note that if you pass a string to `invalid!`, it will coerce the result into a hash of the form `{ errors: 'Error String' }`.
-Any other type will simply be passed through.

 ```ruby
 outcome = MyCommand.run!(message: 'Hello!') #=> Tzu::Invalid: 'You did not do it'
 ```

+Note that if you pass a string to `invalid!`, it will coerce the result into a hash of the form `{ errors: 'Error String' }`.
+Any other type will simply be passed through.

+## Passing Blocks

 You can also pass a block to Tzu commands.

 Successful commands will execute the `success` block, and invalid commands will execute the `invalid` block.
 This is particularly useful in controllers.